foysal-m/Martian-Robots/README.md

 - Once the container is running, open your web browser and go to http://localhost:3000 to view the application.
   This approach allows you to run the app without needing to install npm or run it locally.

+### How to run on Cypress headless browser

+- Run `npx cypress open`, it will open a headless browser, select any browser of your choice.
+This command will run the tests defined in `matrian-robot.cy.ts` using in headless mode, and you can observe the results there

 ### How to see test coverage:

 - Run npm test coverage